BMX racers need strong legs, supple arms and a cool head but more than that is the proper mental strategy to improve performance in every race.

 6 Use the right BMX machine

-It sounds too simple to mention, but it is amazing how many BMX track riders do not have the best machine for their build.
+It sounds too simple to mention, but it is incredible how many BMX track riders do not have the best machine for their build.
 Gearing is especially important with bigger build riders needing a taller gear.
 If your BMX racing style is to accelerate out of turns, then a shorter gear may help.
 And remember, always give your BMX bike a last minute check over to ensure everything is in working order.

 7 Be flexible about your options

 Few BMX races will go strictly according to plan so the rider cannot afford to be too inflexible.
-Riders usually go high outside when tackling the berms as the outside gives the best view of what the other riders are doing but, if the opportunity presents itself then an early pull inside to make a pass can make all the difference.
+Riders usually go high outside when tackling the berms as the outside gives the best view of what the other competitors are doing but, if the opportunity presents itself then an early pull inside to make a pass can make all the difference.

 8 Know your BMX track